National Bahá’í Review/Issue 88/Text

 This administrative cohesiveness took on new measures on the work of national committees.
 It was felt time and again in the many joint meetings held by various combinations of these committees and was remarkably demonstrated on March 8 when five committees—National Teaching Committee, National Education Committee, National Youth Committee, National Information Committee, and International Goals Committee—met jointly among themselves and with the National Spiritual Assembly to explore the means by which they might integrate the separate objectives for which they hold conferences.
 This was a move to assist the National Spiritual Assembly to execute a new design for the holding of conferences.
 Among the benefits of this growing cohesiveness are the discernible improvement in the quality of work performed at the National Center and an increasing ability to achieve excellence.
 New capacities for service will undoubtedly result from the continuation of this development.

-Causi: who have been constant in their efforts to stimulate the activities of the friends.
-We have already referred in this report to the visits of Mr. Faizi and Nr.
-Featherstone.
-We have also published in The A merican Baha’ i the activities of Mr. Robarts, who not only attended the exciting meeting we had in Wilmette with all the North American Hands and the entire membership of the Institution of the Continental Counsellors, who not only attended and participated in the St. Louis Conference, but also gave his servicies in a most dynamic way to the Green Acre Schoo] last summer.
-We are particularly mindful of the trezmendous power of the participation of- the Hands: of the Cause Khadem and Sears in the launchings of the teaching plans in the three states.
-These same @ccasions brought into sharp focus the further support which the American Baha’i community receives from the Continental Board of Counsellors.
-The intensive activities of their Auxiliary Boards in nouris hing the endeavors of the believers are obvious throug hout the land.
+A few more words in conclusion: The National Spiritual Assembly warmly acknowledges the unfailing support which the United States Bahá’í community has received from the beloved Hands of the Cause who have been constant in their efforts to stimulate the activities of the friends.
+We have already referred in this report to the visits of Mr. Faizí and Mr. Featherstone.
+We have also published in The American Bahá’í the activities of Mr. Robarts, who not only attended the exciting meeting we had in Wilmette with all the North American Hands and the entire membership of the Institution of the Continental Counsellors, who not only attended and participated in the St. Louis Conference, but also gave his services in a most dynamic way to the Green Acre School last summer.
+We are particularly mindful of the tremendous power of the participation of the Hands of the Cause Khadem and Sears in the launchings of the teaching plans in the three states.
+These same occasions brought into sharp focus the further support which the American Bahá’í community receives from the Continental Board of Counsellors.
+The intensive activities of their Auxiliary Boards in nourishing the endeavors of the believers are obvious throughout the land.

 With these clear evidences of God's grace to us, we may confidently proceed, then, with our united efforts to meet the challenges and attain the victories which lie before us.

-NATIONAL SPIRITUAL ASSEMBLY OF THE BAHA’IS OF THE UNITED STATES
+NATIONAL SPIRITUAL ASSEMBLY OF THE BAHÁ’ÍS OF THE UNITED STATES

 Positions at National Center[edit]

-Immediate openings have developed at the National Baha'i Center for those trained as executive secretaries.
+Immediate openings have developed at the National Bahá’í Center for those trained as executive secretaries.
 Required skills include fast, accurate typing; good shorthand; knowledge of filing systems; ability to compose letters and administrative experience within the Faith.
-Applicants should have a minimum of three years’ experience.
-If you qualify, please send your résumé and letter of recommendation from your Local Spiritual Assembly to: Personnel Affairs Assistant, National Baha’i Center, 112 Linden Avenue, Wilmette, Illinois 60091.
+Applicants should have a minimum of three years' experience.
+If you qualify, please send your résumé and letter of recommendation from your Local Spiritual Assembly to: Personnel Affairs Assistant, National Bahá’í Center, 112 Linden Avenue, Wilmette, Illinois 60091.

-The friends are also warned against becoming involved in any dealings with , formerly a member of the Baha’i community of Glencoe, Illinois. has been deprived of his Baha’i administrative rights for flagrant misconduct.
-[Page 8]
+The friends are also warned against becoming involved in any dealings with

-National Bahai Fund
+National Bahá’í Fund[edit]

-To: All Local Spiritual Assemblies and B.aha’i Groups
+To: All Local Spiritual Assemblies and Bahá’í Groups

-Dear Baha’i Friends:
+Dear Bahá’í Friends:

-From our present vantage point, we can see: a vast panorama of achievements since the first election of the National Spiritual Assembly.
-The American Baha’i community has played a major role in the erection of five Houses of Worship including the Mother Temple of the West in Wilmette, Illinois.
-This Community helped construct the Shrine of the Bab and the International Archives Building.
+From our present vantage point, we can see a vast panorama of achievements since the first election of the National Spiritual Assembly.
+The American Bahá’í community has played a major role in the erection of five Houses of Worship including the Mother Temple of the West in Wilmette, Illinois.
+This Community helped construct the Shrine of the Báb and the International Archives Building.
 Over a thousand pioneers have stepped forward from these shores to carry the Faith into the remotest corners of the globe.
-The number of Local Spiritual Assemblies
+The number of Local Spiritual Assemblies has grown from 36 in 1925 to the present number of 956.
+The full story of the events during these momentous years must await the reports of future historians.

 One source of strength and inspiration enabling the National Spiritual Assembly to achieve these victories has been the unfailing financial support of the American believers.
 It is interesting to note that in 1925 the average monthly income from contributions was $1,950—less than 2 percent of our present monthly income.